loujr/lou_documentation/lou-userguide.md

 ### What do you wish colleagues didn’t do?
 I don't like people who are in my space and do not respect my boundaries.
 I don't mind joking around and there's few things that really sting but feeling excluded or isolated from a larger group is something that doesn't put me in a good headspace.
-If I find out that you have been dishonest, I will distance myself immeadiately.
+If I find out that you have been dishonest, I will distance myself immediately.

 ### How can people earn an extra gold star with you?